cornerstonejs/cornerstone3D/packages/docs/docs/how-to-guides/custom-volume-loading-order.md

 ## Introduction

-One question you might ask is:
+`Volumes` can be made from a set of 2D images, one question you might ask is:

 :::note How